aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 You will come back and polish them out on the second pass.
 For each pass increase the time you spend writing by five minutes.
 I find the time limit helps me when I can't think about what to write.
 I won't end up staring at the screen for an endless amount of time.
 Then I can go to the other steps to engage other parts of my brain.

 There are times when I start to write the body and I think of related topics that could be an extension of the post.
-By all means keep a list of those ideas!
+By all means, keep a list of those ideas!

 Now that doesn't mean you can't switch it around.
 I find this works best for me, mainly because I can spend too much time developing the flashy title and have no content.
 Then I inevitably put off the blog post and never come back to it.